olivierhagolle/Start_maja/Readme.md

 <a name="intro"></a>
 # Introduction

+**NB Start maja has been updated to work with MAJA 3.1 , but MAJA 3.1 is not available yet.
+Meanwhile, please use MAJA 1_0, and [read the corresponding readme file](https://github.com/olivierhagolle/Start_maja/tree/v1.0).**

 The following script will help you run the MAJA L2A processor, on Sentinel-2 only so far.

 MAJA stands for Maccs-Atcor Joint Algorithm.
 This atmospheric correction and cloud screening software is based [on MACCS processor](http://www.cesbio.ups-tlse.fr/multitemp/?p=6203), developped for CNES by CS-SI company, from a method and a prototype developped at CESBIO, <sup>[1](#ref1)</sup> <sup>[2](#ref2)</sup> <sup>[3](#ref3)</sup>.
 In 2017, thanks to an agreement between CNES and DLR and to some funding from ESA, we started adding methods from DLR 's atmospheric correction software ATCOR into MACCS.
 MACCS then became MAJA.